Home - Book Preview

 You always pay for what you get.

-He reached for the book on the shelf.
-The book opened, the spine still new, he found where he'd left off and read about the sad fate of Edmond Dantes.
+He reached for the book on the book opened, the spine still new, he found where he'd left off and read about the sad fate of Edmond Dantes.

 He read for two hours.

-When he stopped, his back was stiff from the window seat.
-The house was quiet.
-He put the book on the shelf and went in the bathroom, and flossed and brushed his teeth.
+When he stopped, his back was stiff from the window house was put the book on the shelf and went in the bathroom, and flossed and brushed his teeth.

 Then he did what he'd done on the first nights of every new placement since he was seven years old.

-He pulled the covers down on the bed, absently noting how amazingly dense and heavy the crisp white sheets felt.
-He tested the mattress; it was like a firm cloud.
-He stuffed a couple of pillows under the covers to make the bed look occupied.
-The performance had to hold if someone looked in, they'd see someone sleeping and therefore vulnerable.
+He pulled the covers down on the bed, absently noting how amazingly dense and heavy the crisp white sheets tested the mattress; it was like a firm stuffed a couple of pillows under the covers to make the bed look performance had to hold if someone looked in, they'd see someone sleeping and therefore vulnerable.

 He wasn't taking chances about this place, about what might happen after dark.

-He unlatched the window and pushed it open slightly, just enough to ensure that a shove would open it all the way quickly.
-Then he took the other pillow and one of the extra blankets from the bathroom closet, the heavy, good-quality ones, went into the walk-in closet and made himself a nest.
-He pulled the closet door most of the way closed, making sure he had a clear view of the door to his room.
-Then he lay down with the pillow under his head, the blanket under him for padding, and his jacket over him for extra warmth.
-His shoes were on, laced tight.
-He verified, by feel, that the soap sock was beside him.
+He unlatched the window and pushed it open slightly, just enough to ensure that a shove would open it all the way he took the other pillow and one of the extra blankets from the bathroom closet, the heavy, good-quality ones, went into the walk-in closet and made himself a pulled the closet door most of the way closed, making sure he had a clear view of the door to his he lay down with the pillow under his head, the blanket under him for padding, and his jacket over him for extra shoes were on, laced verified, by feel, that the soap sock was beside him.

 He watched for a long time until he finally slept.